krishna-thapa/scala-play-demo/doc/Docker.md

 docker exec -it <container-id> redis-cli
 ```

-- To see all the stored keys in the Redis server:
+- Basic commands:
 ```
+// Get all the lists
 KEYS *

+// Delete the list
+DEL cache-random-quote
+DEL cache-quoteOfTheDay

+// Get all the stored values inside the list
+LRANGE cache-random-quote 0 -1
+LRANGE cache-quoteOfTheDay 0 -1
 ```

 ## Install Postgres Server in Docker